aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t behave with cold manners.
+> 🥠 There is no mistake so great as that of being always right.